-Kirthiga Murali*, Balamurugan Solayappan, Visuvasam James and Rajendran Lakshmanan
+Kirthiga Murali*, Balamurugan Solayappan, Visuvasam James, Rajendran Lakshmanan and Marwan Abukhaled

 Background: Preventing substantial environmental hazard caused by noxious gases and solutes from sanitary landfills necessitates adequate regulations that require knowledge of the underlying mechanisms involved and the effect of various strategies.
 Mathematical models have been used to understand the development of landfill gas based on sequential biological growth and certain simple chemical and physical processes.